-- Even keeping a record of safety training vs incidents or accidents and sharing who did what and how their incidents and accidents were reduced with the company
+- Even keeping a record of online fleet driver training vs incidents or accidents and sharing who did what and how their incidents and accidents were reduced with the company

-- Sending out emails to the drivers about how many lessons have been taken monthly, quarterly, etc. Sometimes the drivers just need to know how important it is to the company or safety department.
+- Sending out emails to the drivers with a report from your LMS about how many courses have been taken monthly, quarterly, etc. Sometimes the drivers just need to know how important it is to the company or safety department.